AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 >[!NOTE]
 >>Requires [Admin permissions](../../administrator/user-management/user-management.md).

 Now that you have more options for creating analyses, it may sometimes be difficult to know exactly which flavor of the report builder suits your needs.
-This article guides you through choosing the best way to build your analysis.
+This topic guides you through choosing the best way to build your analysis.

 ## When should I use the `SQL Report Builder`? {#whensql}